Super-Protocol/docs/docs/developers/deployment_guides/tunnels/static_content.md

 }
 ```

-* `sgxMrSigner` and `sgxMrEnclave` are identifiers for the tunnel server that the client trusts.
-The current values are accurate for the testnet.
+`config.json` parameters:

+- `sgxMrEnclave` и `sgxMrSigner` - leave these values as above, don't change them.
-* `authToken` is the token that you saved in the `auth-token` file from the first section.
+- `authToken` - token from the `auth-token` file that you have created earlier.
-* The `cert` and `key` fields specify the relative paths to the SSL certificate and key files, respectively.
+- `cert` и `key` - relative path from the `config.json` to the files with SSL certificate and private key that you have generated in [Step 1](/developers/deployment_guides/tunnels/preparing#generating-ssl-certificate).

 ### Create an archive

-From inside the directory, run the command:
+Go to */superprotocol-test-website/* and run this command:

 ```
-tar -czvf tunnel-client-data.tar.gz private.pem cert.crt content config.json
+tar -czvf tunnel-client-data.tar.gz <private.pem> <cert.crt> content config.json
 ```

 This will create an archive `tunnel-client-data.tar.gz`.

-### Upload archive to StorJ
+### Upload archive

-The same way as we did for Tunnel Server config file, upload `tunnel-client-data.tar.gz` to StorJ:
+The same way as we did for Tunnel Server config file, upload `tunnel-client-data.tar.gz` to the storage:

 ```
 ./spctl files upload tunnel-client-data.tar.gz --output tunnel-client-data.json --filename tunnel-client-data.tar.gz